 - Recency – How recently the contact made a purchase

-- Frequency - How frequent the contact makes purchases
+- Frequency – How frequently the contact makes purchases

 - Monetary – How much money the contact has spent

-The ranking is calculated regularly on your active customers based on the criteria: Has made a purchase in the last X days (often 365 days).
+The ranking is calculated regularly for your active customers based on if they've made a purchase in the last X days (often 365 days).
 This will determine the amount of days of historical transactions that will be included in the RFM calculations.

 In other words:

-- When the last purchase was made during these 365 days
+- R = when the last purchase was made during these 365 days

-- How often the customer made a purchase in the last 365 days
+- F = how often the customer made a purchase in the last 365 days

-- How much the customer has spent during these 365 days
+- M = how much the customer has spent during these 365 days

-The top 20% for each factor will be assigned a 5, the next a 4, and so on.
-All customers will have a number between 1-5 for each factor.
+The top 20 % for each factor will be assigned a 5, the next a 4, and so on.
+All customers will have a number between 1 and 5 for each factor.
 This results in many different combinations to use as criteria in your segmentation, analysis or as a valuable input to your overall customer data management.

 The model can be used to create a strategy to retain, reward and develop customers.
 Example: